front-end-intermediate/Hooks/README.md

   const [numbers, setNumbers] = useState([]);

   const addNumber = () => {
-    // The "updater" form (passing a function that receives the old state and returns the new one) is
+    // The "updater" method (passing a function that receives the old state and returns the new one) is
     // the safest choice when the new state depends on the old state.
 It guarantees that the old state
-    // won't be stale (which can happen if you're accessing old state from inside a closure). setNumbers(nums => [...nums, Math.random()]);
+    // won't be stale.
+    setNumbers(nums => [...nums, Math.random()]);

-    /* In this example, this would work too.
-Why won't "numbers" be stale, here, even though addNumber is a closure? */
+    // In this example, this would work too.
     // setNumbers([...numbers, Math.random()]);

     /* This won't work, because pushing onto an array doesn't replace the original array, and React won't re-render unless the state value looks new.
-Try it out: */
+Test it: */
     // numbers.push(Math.random());
     // setNumbers(numbers);
   };